-If you’ve been in your current role for some time you’re probably out of touch with current interviewing techniques and a bit rusty sitting in front of an interviewer.
+If you’ve been in your current contracting role for some time, you might out of touch with current interviewing techniques and a bit rusty sitting in front of an interviewer.
 Find below a comprehensive candidate check-list which tells you how to prepare, what questions to expect and how to conduct yourself during the interview.

 Find out about the company